hashicorp/terraform/website/source/intro/vs/custom.html.markdown

 # Terraform vs. Custom Solutions

-As a code base grows, a monolithic app usually evolves into a Service Oriented Architecture (SOA).
-A universal pain point for SOA is service discovery and configuration.
-In many cases, this leads to organizations building home grown solutions.
-It is an undisputed fact that distributed systems are hard; building one is error prone and time consuming.
+Most organizations start by manually managing infrastructure though simple scripts or web based interfaces.
+As the infrastructure grows, any manual approach to management becomes both error prone and tedious.
+As a result, many organizations begin to home-roll tooling to help automate the mechanical processes involved.

-Most systems cut corners by introducing single points of failure such as a single Redis or RDBMS to maintain cluster state.
-These solutions may work in the short term, but they are rarely fault tolerant or scalable.
-Besides these limitations, they require time and resources to build and maintain.
+These tools require time and resources to build and maintain.

-Terraform provides the core set of features needed by a SOA out of the box.
-By using Terraform, organizations can leverage open source work to reduce their time and resource commitment to re-inventing the wheel and focus on their business applications.

-Terraform is built on well-cited research, and is designed with the constraints of distributed systems in mind.
-At every step, Terraform takes efforts to provide a robust and scalable solution for organizations of any size.
+As tools of necessity, they represent the minimum viable features needed by an organization, being built to handling only the immediate needs.
+As a result they are often hard to extend and difficult to maintain.
+Because the  tooling must be updated in lock step with any new features or infrastructure, it becomes the limiting factor for how fast infrastructure can evolve.

+Terraform is designed to tackle these challenges.
+It provides a simple unified syntax, allowing almost any resource to be managed without learning new tooling.
+By capturing all the resources required, the dependencies between them can be resolved automatically so that operators do not need to remember and reason about them.
+Removing the burden of building the tool allows operators to focus on their infrastructure and not the tooling.

+Additionally, Terraform is an open source tool.
+In addition to HashiCorp, the community around it helps to extend it's features, fix bugs and document new use cases.
+Terraform helps solve a problem that exists in every organization and provides a standard that can be adopted to avoid re-inventing the wheel between and within organizations.
+It's open source nature ensures it will be around in the long term.